mattdees/blog_content/content/article2.md

 ## Drawbacks

 If you read the post above, you'd probably come to the conclusion that static generated sites are **the** solution to everything.
 Sadly, this is not the case.
 If you are not a saavy user who isn't comfortable writing in markup than a WYSIWYG editor, if you don't have a firm grasp on concepts like files, moving files between locations, etc, these tools may not be for you.
+I say this after having spent time hacking on a Makefile to get my blog working.